 The mapping of the individual pixels of the spectrum to wavelengths is done using a third-order polynomial.
-The four parameters for this function are measured during manufacturing and stored in the device.
+The four coefficients for this function are measured during manufacturing and stored in the device.
 Usually, this wavelength calibration does not change.
 Therefore, in most cases you don't need to recalibrate the wavelengths.
-However, if the ambient temperature has changed substantially, if the device has been used for a very long time or if you just would like to make sure that the wavelengths are really correct, you can recalibrate the wavelength if you have a suitable light source with several sharp atomic emission lines.
+However, if the ambient temperature has changed substantially, if the device has been used for a very long time or if you just would like to make sure that the wavelengths are still correct, you can always recalibrate the wavelengths if you have a suitable light source with several sharp atomic emission lines.
 These wavelength calibration sources are usually low-pressure gas discharge lamps filled with Krypton, Neon, Mercury, Argon or Xenon gas.

 To recalibrate, take a spectrum of this light source first.
 Make sure that the relevant peaks are automatically detected.
 If not, adjust the "Peak Finder Parameters" in the Tools Menu.
-Then choose "Calibrate Wavelengths" from the Tools menu.
-In the "Reference Spectrum" combo box select the type of light source used.
+Then choose "Calibrate Wavelengths" from the Calibration menu.
+In the "Light source" combo box select the type of light source used.
 If you don't find your light source in the list, you need to supply your own calibration lines.
 In this case, please take a look at the "CalibrationLines xxx.dat" files in the installation folder on your hard drive and create a new similar file containing the spectrum lines of your light source.

-After you have selected your light source, click on "Start Fit".
-The software tries to match the peaks in the measured spectrum and the given spectrum lines for your light source automatically.
-Not all of the given spectrum lines have to be present in the measured spectrum, but all measured peaks must be known spectrum lines.
+After you have selected your light source, click on "Start".
+The software tries to match the peaks in the measured spectrum to the given spectrum lines for your light source automatically.
 If a match has been found, the average deviation is displayed.
 If the match seems to be successful, it is displayed in green, otherwise in red.
-You can also graphically display the deviations by clicking on "Show Deviations".
-If the measured peaks have successfully been identified, you can set the four new wavelength calibration parameters by clicking on the "Save" button and confirm by clicking "OK".
-The new wavelength calibration is then saved to the device.
+If the measured peaks have successfully been identified, you can save the four new wavelength calibration parameters to the device by clicking on the "OK" button.

-Dark Spectra
+Dark Spectrum

-Inside the Qmini spectrometer, the spectra are detected with a CCD line sensor.
+Inside the Qmini spectrometer, the spectra are detected with a CCD or CMOS line image sensor.
 Like all image sensors, this sensor detects a small signal even if there is no light entering the spectrometer.
 This signal depends on the individual pixel, the exposure time and the temperature.
-In order to obtain a precise measurement with a small noise level, this "Dark Spectrum" must be taken while no light enters the spectrometer and then subtracted from the actual measurement.
+In order to obtain a precise measurement with a small noise level, this "Dark Spectrum" must be recorded while no light enters the spectrometer and then subtracted from the actual measurement.

-For your Qmini spectrometer, this dark spectrum has already been taken, is stored in the device and automatically subtracted from the measured spectrum each time you take a new spectrum.
-Because the dark spectrum depends on the exposure time in a non-linear way, there are actually multiple dark spectra stored in the device for a certain number of exposure times.
-The dark spectrum that is needed for a chosen exposure time is then obtained by interpolating between these dark spectra.
+For your Qmini spectrometer, this dark spectrum has already been taken.
+It is stored in the device and automatically subtracted from the measured spectrum each time you take a new spectrum.